Esraa200114/NBE_App/README.md

 - **Dark Mode:** Users can switch between light and dark modes based on their preferences, with the settings persisting across sessions.
 - **Real-time Notifications:** Instant feedback and updates using the toast package for a responsive user experience.

+#### Code Structure:

+- **Atomic Design Principles:** The source code is organized following atomic design principles, ensuring a modular, scalable, and maintainable architecture.
+This structure breaks down the app's components into basic building blocks (atoms), combining them to form more complex elements (molecules, organisms, templates, and pages).